 By the time an invoice reaches the ledger, the decisions that protect your business have already been made or missed.
 The approval routing, the supplier bank detail check, the line-item coding, the GST treatment, the PO match: these all happen before publishing.
 A tool that gets data into Xero quickly without verifying any of it has solved the wrong problem.

 Consider what happens in practice.
 An invoice arrives by email as a PDF.
-Someone extracts the data, manually checks the supplier's bank details against what they remember or have on file, assigns account codes based on the supplier and line-item descriptions, verifies GST treatment, checks against any relevant purchase orders, and routes it for approval.
+Someone uses OCR for invoice processing or manual entry to extract the data, then checks the supplier’s bank details against what they remember or have on file, assigns account codes based on the supplier and line-item descriptions, verifies GST treatment, checks against any relevant purchase orders, and routes it for approval.
 At 50 invoices a week, that sequence is compressed or skipped.
 The bank detail check becomes a glance.
 The PO match becomes a trust.
 The GST verification becomes an assumption.

 Accounts payable automation is designed to handle this sequence systematically, not just to push data from one system to another.